VadiksMoniks/mini_db/README.md

 ## What is this project

 It's just a kind of pet-project which I made just to study c++.
-It represents a similar database which can store some primitive data in .txt files
+It represents a simple database which can store some primitive data in .txt files

 ## Installation